Steviegt6/sTandalone/README.md

 ## Get in touch

-If you would like to contact myself, it's best to join my [Discord server](https://discord.com/invite/qrZ4Bpz) or contact me through Discord directly (convicted tomatophile (Stevie)#9616).
+If you would like to contact myself or other devs, it's best to join the [Discord server](https://discord.com/invite/qrZ4Bpz) or contact me through Discord directly (convicted tomatophile (Stevie)#9616).
 To use Discord you will need to register a new account on [their website](https://discordapp.com/).

 ## tStandalone Contributors
 ### Core team